abzy-iscool/website/README.md

 # website
-languages user are JS  HTML AND CSS
+languages used are JS  HTML AND CSS

 this a personal project of mine that i have created as a way to contact me through the internet of course instagram and other means exist but i would rather you the visitor take a look through various different projects i will/have been working on